rovaughn/platform-docs/platform/manual/microservices/hot-reloading/nodejs.rst

    # Step 8: run the nodemon command
    CMD ["nodemon", "server.js"]

-As per step 6, we are copying ``src`` directory from local system into ``/src`` of the container.
+As per step 6, we are copying the ``src`` directory from the local system into the ``/src`` of the container.
 Also, in step 8, we are starting a server using nodemon.
 Once you commit and push this dockerfile, the microservice is running nodemon and will restart for any changes to ``server.js`` and related files.

 Next step is to start the ``sync`` command which continuously copies the required files to the container as and when they change.
-As we mentioned earlier, the dockerfile indicates local ``src`` directory is copied over as ``/src``.
-So, we execute the following command (assuming microservice name is api):
+As we mentioned earlier, the dockerfile indicates that the local ``src`` directory is copied over as ``/src``.
+So, we execute the following command (assuming the microservice name is api):

 .. code-block:: bash